 The KX Collective work together as an ensemble and as individuals to develop leadership, critical thinking, self-expression and musicianship across a range of events and projects.
 They describe themselves as ambitious, honest, creative, friendly and open-minded.

-Spring workshops will take place from Monday 17 - Friday 21 February, with a performance in the Queen Elizabeth Hall at Southbank Centre on Wednesday 12 March.
-Summer workshops will take place from Monday 26 - Friday 31 May, with a further performance at Southbank Centre's Nucleo Weekend on Saturday 7 June.
+Spring workshops took place between Monday 17 - Friday 21 February and culminated in a performance in the Queen Elizabeth Hall at Southbank Centre on Wednesday 12 March.

 If you are interested in getting involved in the KX Collective please contact Shoubhik Bandopadyay at firstname.lastname@example.org or call 020 7239 9340.